 So just stop having cheat days and stop eating fast-foods.
-But don’t get me wrong here.
+But don't get me wrong here.
 I have nothing against occasional feasting on carbs or calories.
 But I always choose healthier ones.
-Like Double Chocolate Banana Muffins or Basil Pesto Chicken Pasta.
 And I make that a (one) cheat meal not a cheat (whole) day.

 8. PRACTICE MINDFUL EATING

 On average, we make more than 200 decisions about food each day, but we are only aware of only a small fraction of them.
 The rest are performed by our unconscious mind, and that can lead to so-called mindless eating.
 There's a different method to fight this mindless eating.
 For example, you can keep food out of your sight and keep your mind occupied with other stuff other than food.
 Slow down your eating speed and just enjoy your meal.

 Stop when you feel satisfied - but before you feel full, and use smaller plates when eating.
 In between meals, don’t chow down unless you’re really hungry.
 Don't watch TV or scroll on your mobile while you eat.
 Stay in the moment.